-In order to be appointed a TA, international applicants must take either the Test of Spoken English (TSE) and receive a score of 50 or higher or take the Test of English as a Foreign Language (TOEFL IBT) and receive a score of 26 or higher on the speaking section.
-Applicants who want to be considered for TA support in the first year must have the TSE score before April 15 preceding the fall quarter in which they intend to enroll.
-In addition, foreign applicants must get a score of at least 600 on the paper-based TOEFL test or 250 on the computer-based test in order to be appointed a TA.
+In order to be appointed a TA, international applicants must take either take the Test of English as a Foreign Language (TOEFL IBT) and receive a score of 26 or higher on the speaking section or take the VERSANT test administered at Northwestern and score 64 or higher.
+Applicants who want to be considered for TA support in the first year must have the TOEFL score before April 15 preceding the fall quarter in which they intend to enroll.

 Typically most students are supported as research assistants (RAs) on research grants and contracts.
 In most cases, RAs work on projects that lead to thesis or dissertation topics.
 Applicants with strong research experience can contact individual faculty members and inform them of their interests and experience.
 Please be selective and contact only faculty members whose interests match your own, otherwise you do not stand a good chance of receiving a reply.